 Panic on the Parkway

-Perhaps the photo session took longer than it should have, but lying with your back on a glass floor 918 feet over a glacially-carved valley is something to savour, and I didn’t start worrying about the time until I saw the lineup for the shuttle back to the Columbia Icefield Glacier Discovery Centre.
+Perhaps the photo session took longer than it should have, but lying with your back on a glass floor 918 feet over a glacially-carved valley is something to savour, and I didn’t start worrying about the time until I saw the lineup for the shuttle back to the Discovery Centre.

-I can’t be late again, I thought (even though I hadn’t been late earlier), so I tapped my foot in a frenzy until I got on a shuttle, then pushed my way through the pandemonium at the Glacier Discovery Centre in search of the group and then out into the parking lot, which was full of one hundred million tour buses.
+I can’t be late again, I thought (even though I hadn’t been late earlier), so I tapped my foot in a frenzy until I got on a shuttle, then pushed my way through the pandemonium at the Discovery Centre in search of the group and then out into the parking lot, which was full of one hundred million tour buses.

 I’m really going to be in trouble now, I thought, my heartbeat fluttering like bird wings.
 Could the bus had left without me?
 Wouldn’t my husband notice he was missing a wife?
 Frantically I tried to text and phone him, but there was no reception.
+I started to wonder about hotels on the Icefields Parkway and how I would find one, or if I could hitchhike and catch up.

-After 30 minutes of running around with my hands in the air, I found our bus driver, practically clinging to him in my fright.
-He assured me the group wasn’t back from their Glacier Discovery Tour yet, so then I spent another 10 minutes watching eagle-eyed for anyone from the group in order to race ahead of them and be the first on the bus.
+After 30 minutes of running around with my hands in the air, I found our bus driver, practically clinging to him in fright.
+He assured me the group wasn’t back from their Glacier Discovery Tour yet, so I spent another 10 minutes watching eagle-eyed for anyone from the group in order to race ahead of them and be the first on the bus.

 - the time I’d walked by a bear without blinking because I wasn’t quite awake yet